-As a result, it would not be necessary for clients to make a claim in BNP Paribas' insolvency as a creditor in this respect.
+As a result, it would not be necessary for clients to make a claim in BNP Paribas' insolvency as creditors in this respect.

-In any event, where BNP Paribas holds securities in custody for clients and those securities are considered the property of those clients rather than BNP Paribas' own property, they should be protected on BNP Paribas' insolvency.
+In any event, where BNP Paribas holds securities in custody for clients and those securities are considered the property of those clients rather than BNP Paribas' own property, they should be protected in the event of BNP Paribas' insolvency.
 This applies whether the securities are held in an OSA or an ISA.